dev-cetera/df_collection/README.md

 ## Summary

-A package designed to extend Dart collections.
-For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_type/) for more information.
+A package designed to extend Dart collections by offering additional functionality.
+For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_collection/).

-## Usage
+## Usage Example

 ```dart
 // Traverse a map using a list of keys and a set a new value.